worldmusic/worldmusic.github.io/chapters/song-grant-2021/index.md

 When the young BIN Song began to make and play the angkuoch daek, SON Soeun became intrigued by the instrument too.
 Over time, SON Soeun learnt to play proficiently.
 In the local lingo, the instrument was called "angkuoch bird" on account of its shape.
 The two boys would often slip an angkuoch bird in their pockets to play for pleasure whenever they chose.

 When the two boys were growing up, boys and young men often used the angkuoch to flirt with girls and young women.
-Words can be "spoken" through the instrument, although it takes some practice to interpret them (Miller & Williams 1998:204).
+Words can be "spoken" through the instrument, although it takes some practice to interpret them (Miller & Williams 1998, 204).
 In this way, young people developed a secret language – the language of angkuoch.
 As youths, Song and Souen would often use the angkuoch for this purpose.
 SON Soeun recalled:

 >When I was a bachelor, I went to visit the houses of girls at night.
 When I reached my lover’s house, if she was already asleep, I played to call her.
 If I kept calling, she would wake up and come to meet me.
 And then we sat together.
 I could call her to meet me wherever I wanted as long as she heard the sound of my angkuoch.

 ![](Figure2.jpg)<br />
 <small>*Figure 2.
 SON Soeun playing angkuoch daek (iron Jew’s harp), with his childhood friend, instrument-maker BIN Song.
 Photo: Catherine Grant, 11 January 2020.*</small>

-In addition to its role in wooing potential lovers, angkuoch traditionally accompanied "Prern", a genre of folksong that was popular in Siem Reap Province at the time BIN Song and SON Soeun were growing up (Khean et al:2003).
+In addition to its role in wooing potential lovers, angkuoch traditionally accompanied "Prern", a genre of folksong that was popular in Siem Reap Province at the time BIN Song and SON Soeun were growing up (Khean et al. 2003).
 An especially popular Prern song was "Santouch."
 BIN Song recalled its lyrics for us (in part):

 >Standing near the water pond, if your share with me your rice wine, I will dance for you to see, my dear.